cubewise-code/bedrock/README.md

 ## Where can I get more information?

 The first place for further information is the [code.cubewise.com/bedrock](https://code.cubewise.com/bedrock) website.
-Key resources:
+**Key resources**:

 * [Bedrock Wiki](https://github.com/cubewise-code/bedrock/wiki).
 Each process has a full documentation of what it does, the intended purpose, needed parameters, and dependencies within the library.